abdou-2000/nutrition-app/frontend/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## Configuration

+The frontend expects the backend URL in the `VITE_API_URL` environment variable.
+Copy `.env.example` to `.env` and adjust the value if your backend runs on a different host or port.

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh